 - ½ cup + 2 tablespoons whole milk 150 ml

-- 2 ¼ teaspoons instant yeast (1 packet) see notes for active dry yeast
+- 2 ¼ teaspoons instant yeast 1 packet see notes for active dry yeast

 - ¼ cup dark brown sugar 50g

-- 1 large egg room temperature
+- 1 large large egg room temperature

-- 1 egg yolk room temperature
+- 1 large egg yolk room temperature

 - 1 tablespoon vanilla extract

-- 2 ¾ cups all-purpose flour 375g
+- 3 cups all-purpose flour 375g

-- 2 teaspoons cardamom freshly ground if possible (about 4g), and to taste, see notes!
+- 2 teaspoons cardamom freshly ground if possible, about 4g, and to taste, see notes!

 - 1 teaspoon kosher salt